geco-bern/swiss-ndvi-processing/README.md

 # How to process the NDVI data

 Here I'll show how to process the NDVI data for a small subset of pixel.
-THIS SCRIPT WON'T WORK OUTSIDE WORKSTATION, IT NEEDS THE FOREST MASK () AND PRECOMPUTED LOOKUPTABLE
+The analysis can be already run with this [script](workflow_implementation/demo/5_analyse_demo.py) without changing anything.

+If someone wants to try the entire workflow from downloading the satellite images to the NDVI processing, it must follows the script from 1 to 5 in [this folder](workflow_implementation/demo).

+The script 0 contains the code to generate the means of upper and lower bands using the Samantha's model.
+In order to reproduce the dataset, is necessary to follows her instruction in [this folder](processing).
+We already have generated the lookup table for all doy and pixels, in [this folder](data_for_demo/lookup_table.zarr) are stored the values for the subset of pixels used in the demo.

 ## Prerequisites